11 T butter, softened

 Place dough into bowl and cover with damp towel.

-Let proof until doubled in size, about 30 mins.
+Let proof until risen, about 30 mins.

 (Can turn oven onto lowest setting for 2 mins, turn off, and proof.)